- Applicants must be 18 years of age or older.

 Do you accept cash payment for the application fee?

-- Yes, we accept cash, check, credit card and money orders.
+- Yes, we accept cash, credit card and money orders.
 Please do not send cash through the mail.
+We do not accept checks.

 What if I want to submit more than one medium?